Dripdrop12/ipardalis/content/panther-chameleon-eggs-for-sale.md

 {{< /faq >}}

 {{< faq title="Can I Bond with my Baby Panther Chameleon?" >}}
 No - they are extremely vulnerable and small.
 Any interaction with a hatchling Panther Chameleon is likely to cause severe stress and potentially result in a hunger strike.
 Please do not attempt to bond with a hatchling Panther Chameleon.
-You are very likely to kill it.
+You are very likely to cause harm.
 You are not "bonding" with it - you are abusing it.
 {{< /faq >}}

 {{< faq title="Is There a Benefit to Having Control of Your Baby Panther Chameleon's Care from Day 1?" >}}